¿Qué dice la gente?: Dinero Rápido (Fast Money)

 The winning family chooses two family members to play.
 One family member leaves the stage and is placed in an isolation booth, while the other is given 15 seconds (20 in December 2006) to answer five survey questions.
-If he or she can't think up an answer to any particular question, he or she may pass and come back to the question at the end, time permitting.
+If they can't think up an answer to any particular question, they may pass and come back to the question at the end, time permitting.
 The number of people giving each answer is then revealed answer by answer after the player is finished answering or time has expired.
 The player earns one point for each person that gave the same answer; at least two people must have given that answer for it to appear on the board.

 Once all the points for the first player are tallied, the second family member comes back on stage and is given 20 seconds (25 in December 2006) to answer the same five questions.
 The host will ask for another response should an answer be duplicated.

 If one or both family members accumulate a total of 200 points or more, the family wins $5,000.
 If the family gets 200 points and gives the top answer in each question, they win $6,000.
 If the family scores less than 200 but gives the top answer in each question, they win $1,000 ($2,000 in December 2007).
 If the team scores less than 200, they win $500.

 On June 12, 2006, when the show was expanded to a full-hour format, an extra element was added to the second "Dinero Rapido", "La canasta de tentacion" ("the basket of temptation/temptation basket"), a basket full of items, attached to each of which is a flag saying one of the following: